UCL/cath-gemma/gemma_update_spring_2017_notes.md

         if set to 0.9, the shorter sequences need to be at least 90% length of the representative of the cluster

-**Note**: It may be worth choosing quite a strict cut-off because it looks like this clustering criterion is based on a single rep, which may mean it's looser than our multi-linkage clustering.
-For example, it might be something like: if the rep is 60 residues long, then with `-s 0.6` the sequences can have a range from 36 residues to 100 residues (because 0.6 \* 100 = 60 and 0.6 \* 60 = 36).
+<sub><sup>*Note: It may be worth choosing quite a strict cut-off because it looks like this clustering criterion is based on a single rep, which may mean it's looser than our multi-linkage clustering.
+For example, it might be something like: if the rep is 60 residues long, then with `-s 0.6` the sequences can have a range from 36 residues to 100 residues (because 0.6 \* 100 = 60 and 0.6 \* 60 = 36).* </sup></sub>

 ### [Usability] Renumbering

 Previously, the FunFam numbers have been practically arbitrary numbers (eg 12528) that emerge from the process, which is arguably a bit strange for users.
-But it may well be better than the alternative of sequentially renumbering from one upwards at the end of the process, because that might mislead users into thinking that FunFam numbers persist over consecutive CATH releases.
+But it may well be better than the alternative of sequentially renumbering the arbitrarily ordered FunFams from one upwards at the end of the process, because that might mislead users into thinking that FunFam numbers persist over consecutive CATH releases.

+But FunFams represent functionally coherent groups of sequences, so we should hope that many of them *will* have fairly stable equivalents across consecutive releases.

-However, we could get the best of both worlds if we had a program to renumber based on the numbers of the previous release so that FunFams *do* keep numbers across releases where they're mostly preserved and get new numbers otherwise.
+We could get the best of both worlds if we had a program to renumber based on the numbers of the previous release so that FunFams that are most preserved across releases *do* keep their numbers and the others get new numbers.
 For each superfamily, the program would take a list of the FunFam members for the previous release and the new release and would spit out a renumbering of the new FunFams.
 This could be pretty simple and pretty fast.
-Under the covers, it could do something like a much-simplified version of the Genome3D SCOP/CATH mapping where it inherits a previous FunFam's number to a new FuFam if the new FunFam contains domains that match, say, at least 70% of 70% of the old FunFam's domains.
+Under the covers, it could do something like a much-simplified version of the Genome3D SCOP/CATH mapping where it inherits a previous FunFam's number to a new FunFam if the new FunFam contains domains that match, say, at least 70% of 70% of the old FunFam's domains.

+<sub><sup>*In principle, this could compare to multiple previous releases so that if some FunFam groupings revert to how they were in a previous release, the previously used numbers would be re-activated.
+But I think this is excessive.*</sup></sub>

 Relevant References
 --